mlalma/tentofi/DTDEngine/README.md

 # Decentralized Token Depository

-Decentralized Token Repository (DTD) is used for managing bilateral over-the-counter (OTC) derivatives contracts.
+Decentralized Token Depository (DTD) is used for managing bilateral over-the-counter (OTC) derivatives contracts.

 It handles initiation, clearing and settlement of the contracts while trying to minimize the counterparty risk for participants.